Elizabeth sent in this question

 My son will be crossing over in a few weeks.
 He has worked hard to get his arrow of light and is proud of it.
 But he is flatly refusing to continue with scouting.
 I’m heartbroken about it.
 His personality is such that he doesn’t want to “do” anything.
 I kid you not, he balks at being given the opportunity to go to his favorite theme park!
 He was required to be in scouts until now and has always said he wouldn’t continue, or he’d take a year off or something.
 So, my question is for advice.
 I have tried to make it sounds really cool, he’s got friends moving up and friends in a troop now but it doesn’t seem to make a difference.
 I can’t force him so am I doomed to this disappointment?

 This is a difficult situation.
 Anyone who has ever had a pre-teen or teenager knows that you can’t force them to enjoy an activity.
 This is the age when they are becoming more independent.
 And they often assert that independence by expressing which activities they want to participate in and which they don’t.

-The three main factors I have observed in whether boys stick with Boy Scouting are not are
+The three main factors I have observed in whether boys stick with Scouts BSA are not are

 - A good program with activities the boys enjoy.
 This is where the boy-led troop is key.

 - Friends in the program